Does Abuse Lead to Depression? Understanding the Link and Seeking Help

 Learned Helplessness

 Victims of abuse may internalize a sense of helplessness and hopelessness, contributing to depressive symptoms.
-This internalized helplessness often manifests as a vulnerability factor for developing mental health disorders.
-Psychological Medicine and Cognition & Emotion explore how learned helplessness affects emotion regulation.
+This pattern of behaviors used by abusers often leads victims to feel powerless, creating a vulnerability to depression.

 Self-Esteem Issues

 Persistent abuse can erode self-esteem, making individuals more susceptible to depressive thoughts and behaviors.
-Feelings of worthlessness and low self-esteem are common symptoms associated with depression resulting from abusive relationships.
-The International Journal of Public Health provides insights into how these self-esteem issues contribute to the development of depression.
+Feelings of worthlessness and low self-esteem are common symptoms associated with abusive relationships and depression.

 Maladaptive Coping